 SIH deliver a range of bioinformatics training courses open to University of Sydney research staff, students and affiliates.
 We deliver training in next generation and whole genome sequencing analysis and in the use of specialist bioinformatics software on Artemis, HPC and on the Genomics Virtual Lab.
 We can also deliver courses and content as part of internal or external collaborative training programs.
 For example, we have delivered bioinformatics workshops as part of training programs for NSW Health and for the School of Life and Environmental Sciences.

-- Introduction to DNA sequence analysis on Galaxy
+- Introduction to DNA and RNA sequence analysis on Galaxy

 - Introduction to RNA sequence analysis on Artemis (coming soon)